 In 1995, Mr. Berkey joined the U.S. Justice Department as a senior trial lawyer in the Indian Resources Section of the Environment and Natural Resources Division.
 In that capacity, he litigated a number of environmental cases and complex water cases for Indian tribes.
 In 1997, he received the Department of Justice’s Meritorious Award for his efforts in litigating and settling a multi-million dollar groundwater contamination case on behalf of the Sac and Fox Nation of Oklahoma.

 In 1997, Mr. Berkey entered private practice with an exclusive focus on Indian law.
-He represented the Pueblo of Santa Clara in reacquiring a significant portion of its ancestral lands from private owners, which for the first time in 140 years gave the Pueblo complete control and ownership of an important watershed and traditional use area.
+He has represented a number of Indian tribes in securing the return of their ancestral lands or obtaining access and use under conservation easements and similar arrangements.
+He represents several Indian tribes in major water rights cases.
 He represented the Yurok Tribe in several significant victories in federal court establishing their fishing and water rights in the Klamath River.
 He represented a consortium of Northern California tribes in securing the right to continue traditional harvesting and gathering within marine protected areas set up by California.

 Mr. Berkey is a frequent speaker at conferences on Indian law and has published widely in professional journals.
 He is co-author of the critically acclaimed book Exiled in the Land of the Free: Democracy, Indian Nations and the U.S. Constitution (1992).